4.4.2 - How to determine them?

 For an emission factor:

-🔎 For the Base Empreinte®, for example, users can directly reuse the ratings associated with the EF characteristics from the database.
+🔎 For the Base Empreinte®, for example, users can directly reuse the ratings associated with the EF characteristics in the database.
 These ratings assess the EF's ability to represent what it claims to be.

 For an activity data: